dlford/pbs-rclone-b2/README.md

 # PBS Rclone B2

-Syncs PBS backup directory with a B2 bucket
+Syncs a Proxmox Backup Server directory (Or any directory, actually) with a B2 bucket

 ## Setup